 It's time to control with Esper

-The archetype we will talk about today is in fact Esper Control.
+The archetype we will talk about today is, in fact, Esper Control.

-The list I present today is definitely a good alternative against aggro and many midrange but it struggles a lot against ramp archetypes or in general against decks that tend to create much value using very few creatures.
-As you will notice the deck is full of removal spells and does not have too many winning conditions.
+The list I present today is definitely a good alternative against aggro and many midrange decks, but it struggles a lot against ramp archetypes or in general against decks that tend to create much value using very few creatures.
+As you will notice, the deck is full of removal spells and does not have too many winning conditions.

 Total Cards: